Co-brander is an organization or corporation who has business contractual relationship with UniCard, which allows them to run a prepaid card program.

 The maximum loading amount is HKD 75,000; however, depending on co-branding programs, the maximum loading amount might be different.

-Yes, UniCard Mastercard prepaid card supports ATMs withdrawal function; however, such function might not be applied by some co-branding programs.
+Yes, UniCard prepaid card supports ATMs withdrawal function; however, such function might not be applicable to some co-branding programs.

 We save the customer’s funds in a custodian account at the Bank of Communications in Hong Kong.